ysads/cat-lang/README.md

 # Rust

+## Vars & Allocation

+1. `str` is a fixed-length string store _somewhere in the memory_. `String` on the other hand is a growable, heap-allocated string.

 ## Attributes

 1. Are actually defined by ECMA (?) and represent a unified way of creating metadata.
 (Reference)[https://doc.rust-lang.org/reference/attributes.html].